 Visible for miles around, an estimated 80,000 spectators enjoy the view of the Folds of Honor FreedomFest 2018 presented by QuikTrip Corporation from Veterans Park, River West Festival Park and along the Arkansas River.
 Spectators can experience the full effect of this patriotic celebration by tuning into radio sponsor KRMG (740 AM & 102.3 FM) during the display to listen to the accompanying musical score.
 This is where Tulsa Fireworks happen!
-If you want to see Tulsa’s BEST fireworks show, you’ll want to join them at FreedomFest 2018.
-For those celebrating at home, turn to KTUL Tulsa’s News Channel 8 to watch live coverage of the Fireworks Grand Finale in the opening moments of the 10 pm newscast.
-The 2018 fireworks display will be produced by Hance Pyrotechnics and staged from the 21st Street Bridge.
+If you want to see Tulsa’s BEST fireworks show, you’ll want to join us at Folds Of Honor FreedomFest 2019.
+For those celebrating at home, turn to KTUL Tulsa’s News Channel 8 to watch live coverage of the Fireworks Grand Finale in the opening moments of the 10 p.m. newscast.
+The 2019 fireworks display will be produced by Hance Pyrotechnics and staged from the 21st Street Bridge.

 For the complete schedule, visit freedomfesttulsa.com/activities/

-Norman’s Fourth of July activities start at 2 pm and include pony rides, inflatables, nickel find, baby crawl and toddler trot, food vendors, and more in Reaves Park.
+Norman’s Fourth of July activities start at noon and include pony rides, inflatables, food vendors, and more in Reaves Park.
 Fireworks at Sundown (around 9:45 pm).

 WHERE: Downtown Bethany and Eldon Lyon Park